c-kick/easy-docker-container-updater/README.md

 ## Configuration
 > **Note:** See the [Reference section](#reference) for a description of all options you can use.

-- Open `container-config.js` in a text editor and adjust the `options` object to fit your setup (the only required, and mandatory settings is `configBasePath`).
+- Open `container-config.js` in a text editor and adjust the `options` object to fit your setup (the only required, and mandatory setting is `configBasePath`).
 - Each container you wish to manage/update should be defined in the `containers` object.
 See the 'plex' container example inside `container-config-example.js`, and consult the [reference section](#container-configuration-entry) for a list of available settings.

 ## Usage